caspiankeyes/AISecForge-arXiv-Publication/README.md

 - **Strategic Risk Management**: Frameworks for balancing security investments against business risks in alignment with organizational risk tolerance.

-Early adopters of LLMSecForge have demonstrated significant advantages in both security posture and market position.
+Early adopters of AISecForge have demonstrated significant advantages in both security posture and market position.
 Organizations implementing our framework have documented an average 73% reduction in successful adversarial attacks, 68% faster compliance verification for AI systems, and 54% improved stakeholder confidence in AI deployments [6].

 ### 1.4 Paper Organization